cu-ecen-aeld/assignments-3-and-later-SrirajVemparala/assignments/assignment7/faulty-oops.md

-# Analysis of Kernel Oops with Faulty Write Function
+# Analysis of Kernel Oops

 ## Introduction
 This file discusses issue caused by executing `echo "hello_world" > /dev/faulty` in a Linux system.
 Kernel log captured the error.